Morgan Motor Company: Morgan SP1

 In September 2014, Morgan introduced the Morgan SP1 as well as its newly formed Special Projects division.
 The one-off coupe uses the same Ford 3.7L V6 as in the Morgan Roadster.
 The exterior is inspired by Morgan's LIFEcar concept and its egg-crate wooden frame is made of ash and African Bubinga red hardwood.

 Morgan Plus Six

 The Morgan Plus Six was announced in March 2019 at the Geneva Motor Show.
 Instead of the traditional Morgan ladder frame and sliding-pillar suspension, it has a new bonded aluminium chassis and all-independent suspension design, with double wishbones at the front and a multi-link system for the rear.
 The Plus Six is powered by a BMW B58 turbocharged in-line six-cylinder petrol engine, producing 335 bhp, coupled to an eight-speed ZF automatic transmission.

 Morgan Plus Four

 The Morgan Plus Four was revealed online in March 2020.
 Like the Plus Six, it uses a "CX-Generation" bonded aluminium chassis and all-independent suspension design.
 The Plus Four is powered by a BMW B48 turbocharged in-line four-cylinder petrol engine producing 255 bhp, with either a six-speed manual transmission or an eight-speed automatic transmission.

+Morgan Super 3

+The Morgan Super 3 is a three-wheeled roadster released as a successor to the Morgan 3-Wheeler that was discontinued a year earlier.
+It uses the same platform as Morgan's Plus Four and Plus Six models, but notably lacks wood panels.

+Morgan Midsummer

+The Morgan Midsummer was a limited-release barchetta released in 2024.
+The Midsummer was a collaborative effort between Morgan and Italian design firm Pininfarina.
+Only fifty units were manufactured, all of which sold before the price was announced.

+Morgan Supersport

+The Morgan Supersport was revealed in March 2025 at a launch event held at the company's Pickersleigh Road factory.
+The launch event was broadcast live online and was hosted by Richard Hammond.
+The Supersport features a new CXV aluminium platform.
+The company describes it as a "contemporary" redesign of its timeless design, aiming to target a "wider" demographic.